SAP/abap-to-json/docs/faq.md

 ## Is it possible to have a defined order of fields in ABAP structures generated when deserializing into REF TO DATA fields?
 Is it possible to have the fields in the generated structure in the same order as in the JSON file?
 The order of fields in JSON and also in ABAP is undefined.
 It may happen that you will have two records of the same type in an array but with attributes serialized in different orders.
 What to do in this case?
 In general, the answer is – no (there is no way to configure it).
-Current alphabetical order gives at least some predefined output (but the result of name normalization and uniqueness check).
+The current alphabetical order gives at least some predefined output (but the result is a name normalization and uniqueness check).

 If you want a specific order – just deserialize in a predefined structure, but not in REF TO DATA.
 Generating into REF TO DATA is always a bad choice (from a performance and type definition perspective).